 Don't Buy A Star's Home Map Either

-Most celebrities today live away from Hollywood—in...
-Malibu or Orange County—so these tours and maps show homes that stars used to live in.
+Most celebrities today live away from Hollywood—in Malibu or Orange County—so these tours and maps are more likely to show homes where stars once lived.
 Which is not very exciting.

 INSTEAD: If You Absolutely Must See a Celebrity, Here's How